rainbow-cards/rainbow-cards.github.io/index.md

 * Cards with secret information that is only revealed once the card is obtained (what is that professor's super cool hobby, anyway?)

 ## Walkthrough
-A quick tour through our current mockup of the Manoa Rainbow Cards website (updated 4/4).
+A quick tour through our current mockup of the <b>Manoa Rainbow Cards</b> website (updated 4/4).

 ### Landing Page
-The default page for Manoa Rainbow Cards, which informs the user about the site and how users can participate.
+The default page for <b>Manoa Rainbow Cards</b>, which informs the user about the site and how users can participate.

 <img src="site-mockup/landing-page.png" alt="Landing page mockup">